MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/build-data-pipeline.md

 Get started building a data pipeline by using data ingestion, data transformation, and model training.

-Learn how to grab data from a CSV (comma-separated values) file and save the data to blob storage.
+Learn how to grab data from a CSV (comma-separated values) file and save the data to Azure Blob Storage.
 Transform the data and save it to a staging area.
 Then train a machine learning model by using the transformed data.
-Write the model to blob storage as a Python pickle file.
+Write the model to blob storage as a Python [pickle file](https://docs.python.org/3/library/pickle.html).

 ## Prerequisites